Helping You With Family Matters

-Separation can be a very difficult time and even if the breakdown of your relationship is amicable it is important that you are aware of your legal rights and obligations in order to achieve a fair and reasonable outcome for yourself and if relevant, for your children.
+Separation and impending divorce can be a very difficult time for you.
+Even if the breakdown of your relationship is amicable, it is important that you are aware of your legal rights and obligations, in order to achieve a fair and reasonable outcome for yourself and if relevant, for your children.

-We assure you that in order to best assist you we listen to your concerns and always provide a personal yet professional approach to your matter.
-Confidentiality is assured as it is with all of our clients.
-We are proud to say we have achieved very successful results for our family law clients, both male and female.
+- I can assure you that to best assist you, I will listen to your concerns and always provide a personal yet professional approach to your matter.

-The Family Law Legislation Amendment (Family Violence and Other Measures) Act 2011 (“Family Violence Act") amends the Family Law Act 1975, with changes coming into effect from 7 June 2012.
+- The Family Law Legislation Amendment (Family Violence and Other Measures) Act 2011 (“Family Violence Act”) amended the Family Law Act 1975, with significant changes coming into effect more than 10 years ago.

 - The amendments broaden what is classified as family violence and abuse and give greater weight to the protection from harm when determining what is in the child’s best interests.
 Therefore, it is important for all family members to be aware of what constitutes family violence and abuse.